rramoscabral/AZ-104---Training---Microsoft-Azure-Administrator/AZ104_SampleQuestions_20220126.md

 You need to implement the planned changes for Disk1.
 What should you do first?

 1. Add ContosoSub1 and ContosoSub2 to a new management group.
-1. Remove Lock1 from ResourceGroup1.
+1. :heavy_check_mark: Remove Lock1 from ResourceGroup1.
 1. Modify the RG:1 tag.
 1. Remove Lock2 from ResourceGroup2.